insilichem/insilichem_com/README.md

 Check under `content/<section>`.
 Each `_index.md` is the main page in that section.
 Use Markdown for the markup.
 Depending on the section, they might have an additional template layout specified under `themes/timer-hugo/layouts/<section>/*`.
 This might or not be useful, so contact for details on how to get rid of this predefined behaviors.

+### Research lines
+Under development

+### Publications Section
+To include/change papers in the "Our Latest Publications" section, the information is contained in /data/publications.yml directory.
+If the "complete list of publications" has to be updated, just add the new papers in /static/publications/list\_of\_publications.html file, following the specified content.

+### Software and services
+Under development

+### News
+This page simply contains a link to twitter.
+If it has to be modified, its information is contained in themes/timer-hugo/layouts/news/list.html directory.

+### About Us
+To include or change members, /data/team.yml and /data/former\_team.yml are the files that should be modified.

 ## How to use images

 Local images should be copied to `static/images`.
 You can create as many directories there if you want to categorize by post type, etc. Then, in your content file use standard markdown notation, but removing the `static` part: